nus-cs2103-AY2021S2/ip/docs/README.md

 2. `clear`
    * Clears all tasks.

-A prompt for delete confirmation will be given after this command.
+A prompt for delete confirmation will be given.

 ### Completing tasks `done`